A Shape of Light: Critical reception

 James Marsh of South China Morning Post wrote that the discordant sounding score by Ushio lays an unsettling layer on the complex sounding landscape of the film which brings the viewer nearer to Shōko Nishimiyas world's view.
 In a movie review at Anime News Network Kevin Cirugeda wrote that Kensuke Ushio and Naoko Yamada worked closely together on the soundtrack resulting – excluding the licensed "My Generation" by The Who – in gentle piano sounds, ambient sounds and pure silence.
 There are no significant tracks instead the films as whole was described as a sensory experience where the sounds play as such of a role like the background music used in the movie.

 Readers of Anime UK News voted the soundtrack as Best Soundtrack at the Anime UK Reader's Choice Awards alongside the musical score of The Ancient Magus' Bride.

 Commercial performance

-The soundtrack peaked at no. 74 in the Japanese Albums Chart in the week of September 14, 2016, staying for five weeks on the chart.
+The soundtrack peaked at no. 74 in the Japanese Albums Chart in the week of September 14, 2016, staying on the chart for five weeks.

 Track listing

+All music composed/produced by Kensuke Ushio.
+All inv tracks are based on Invention No. 1 in C major, BWV 772 originally composed by Johann Sebastian Bach.

+A later release titled Inner Silence (short for A Silent Voice Original Soundtrack 2: Inner Silence; stylised in all lowercase) was released on May 17, 2017.